AlexKLWS/godot-native-bullets-plugin/README.md

 For best performance, toggle `use_bvh` off in Project Settings -> Physics -> 2d.

-### BulletKit creation
+### UnitKit creation

-The first thing to do is create a BulletKit resource and choose how bullets will appear and behave tweaking its properties.
+The first thing to do is create a UnitKit resource and choose how bullets will appear and behave tweaking its properties.

 1. Create a new empty resource and assign one of the scripts you can find in the `addons/native_bullets/kits` folder to it.
    In this example, we'll assign the `basic_bullet_kit.gdns` script.